panGenerator/open-future-visual-essay/content/02_revolution.md

 ---
 title: "The open  \nrevolution  \nthat did  \n_not happen"
+title_xl: "The open revolution  \n_that did not happen"
-conditionsHeader: "We learned that  \nopen approaches  \nflourish under two  \ntypes of conditions:"
+conditionsHeader: "We learned that open approaches flourish under two types of conditions:"
 condition1: "Projects where a large number of people contribute to the creation of a common resource.
 This is the story of Wikipedia, of OpenStreetMap, of Blender.org and the countless free software projects that provide much of the internet infrastructure."
 condition2: "In settings where opening up is the result of external incentives or requirements, rather than voluntary actions.
 This is the story of publicly funded knowledge production: Open Access academic publications, cultural heritage collections in the Public Domain, Open Educational Resources and open government data."
 summary: "At the same time, we also started noticing that the online environment began to change..."